Pion axioproduction revisited

 \section{Kinematics}

-In this section, we give a short discussion of the general isospin structure of the scattering amplitude of pion axioproduction and its partial-wave decomposition, following closely Ref.~\cite{Vonk:2022tho}.
+In this section, we give a short discussion of the general isospin structure of the scattering amplitude of pion axioproduction and its partial wave decomposition, following closely Ref.~\cite{Vonk:2022tho}.
 This serves to set our notation and to keep the manuscript self–contained.
 The process under consideration is

 where $a$ denotes an axion, $N$ a nucleon, either proton or neutron, and $\pi^b$ a pion with the Cartesian isospin index $b$.
 As usual, we define the Lorentz-invariant Mandelstam variables:

 These invariants fulfill the on-shell relation,